 Adding Content to a Module

-The content tool in VU Collaborate is an efficient method of adding material to your space.
+The content tool in VU Collaborate is an efficient method of adding material to a space.
 Upload with ease; documents, resources, video files, and many other types of files.
-The upload system has been designed to be user-friendly, so you can spend time developing quality content and not wasting it in frustrating uploading material again and again.
-There are a plethora of options available for adding content to your space, including; uploading from your computer or mobile device, adding hyperlinks, creating documents and efficiently re-using files within your space.
+The upload system has been designed to be user-friendly, so you can spend time developing quality content.
+There are many options available for adding content to space, including uploading from your computer or mobile device, adding hyperlinks, creating documents and efficiently re-using files within the space.